yyxff/Http-Proxy/README.md

 - Error handling
 - Concurrent requests

+## Cache Control Coverage

+### Request
+- no-store
+- no-cache
+- only-if-cached
+- max-age
+- min-fresh
+- max-stale

+### Response
+- no-store
+- no-cache
+- must-revalidate
+- private

 ## Design Decisions
 - **Thread-per-connection Model**: We chose this model for simplicity and isolation between connections.
+- **Segmentation-for-caches**: we segment caches into 8 pieces, every segment has their own mutex lock.
+So we can use different caches at same time.
+It is at most 8 times more efficient.
 - **Boost.Beast for HTTP Parsing**: Leveraging a robust library for HTTP parsing to handle the complexities of the protocol.
 - **Mutex-based Cache Synchronization**: Ensuring thread safety with fine-grained locks.
 - **Select-based I/O Multiplexing**: For efficient handling of CONNECT tunneling.